w3f/polkadot-wiki/docs/build-protocol-info.md

 accounts reaped, as users could refund the address and try making transactions from it.
 The Balances pallet provides a `transfer_keep_alive` function that will return an error and abort rather than make the transfer if doing so would result in reaping the sender's account.

+> Note: The Statemint parachain has a lower existential deposit than the Relay Chain (0.1 DOT and
+> 0.000003333 KSM) as well as lower transaction fees.
+It is highly recommended to handle balance
+> transfers on Statemint.
+Statemint integration is discussed in the next page of the guide.

 ## Free vs. Reserved vs. Locked vs. Vesting Balance